 When using smoked paprika, a little goes a long way with this spice and the smokiness can sometimes get a little overpowering if you use too much.
 When experimenting with it in a new dish, start off with a half teaspoon and work your way up from there.

 The real draw with this spice is the smoky quality.
 Even just a little bit adds an incredibly seductive smoky flavor and aroma to any dish.
 Traditionally, it’s used in making chorizo sausage and many paella recipes.
-We also like it in stews, with potatoes, in dry rubs for any meat, and in egg dishes.
+We also like it in stews, with potatoes, and in dry rubs for any meat.